puppetlabs/puppetlabs-postgresql/README.md

 ####`package_ensure`
 Value to pass through to the `package` resource when creating the server instance.
 Defaults to `undef`.

+####`plperl_package_name`
+This sets the default package name for the PL/Perl extension.
+Defaults to utilising the operating system default.

 ####`service_name`
 This setting can be used to override the default postgresql service name.
 If not specified, the module will use whatever service name is the default for your OS distro.